 There are many centers that say that pranayama should be practiced only after you have mastered the asanas.
 However, let’s not forget that it takes years to perfect asanas.

 So instead of holding your pranayama for so long,

-you can actually practice both the postures and meditation simultaneously and keep on monitoring your spiritual framework on a constant basis.
+you can actually practice both the postures and best meditations for energy healing simultaneously and keep on monitoring your spiritual framework on a constant basis.
 In short, it is not altogether impossible to aim for a spiritual and physical harmony if your endeavors are geared in accordance.

 In ancient India, philosophy has been traditionally divided into two main groups.
 These groups are called as the orthodox group and heretic group.
 The orthodox group believes in the authority of Vedas in all the philosophical matters.
 These orthodox systems are six in all.
 One of the most popular systems of philosophy is yoga.

 It shares the following common beliefs with the other orthodox systems:

 • Belief in the permanent soul, which forms the basis of life.

 • Soul is supposed to discard one body at the time of death and enter a new one at the time of new birth.

 • A strong belief in the karma, which states that the events happening in a person’s life are a direct results of the events in his previous life or lives (if the person has been born many times).

 • A belief that the life of an individual is primarily of misery and sorrow.